scvalex/ltc/docs/final.md

 storing functions and infinite data types}.

 Object databases are the most famous examples of systems that support storing any data type.
-For instance, ZODB\footnote{\url{http://zodb.org/}}, "a native object database for Python", is capable of storing almost any Python object on disk, but only if it inherits the `persistent.Persistent` class.
+For instance, ZODB, is capable of storing almost any Python object on disk, but only if it inherits the `persistent.Persistent` class.

 Since such systems can store arbitrary data types with little additional programming effort, they are often used as a persistence